namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 12/14/23
+- Will have a staring contest with the excel sheet adding placeholders

 ### 12/13/23
-- Going back to 2137 to start working on the contract compliance theme
+- Started working on the contract compliance theme - 2137

 ### 12/12/23
 - Continued working on the last bit of hardening for 2129 and 2207